 To be a graduate student in good standing, a student must:

-Before the middle of their third year, students must choose a Ph.D. committee and complete the oral candidacy exam.
+By the end of their sixth academic-year semester, students must choose a Ph.D. committee and complete the oral candidacy exam.
 When warranted, a student may petition the Department to waive a specific requirement.
 A student who is not in good standing because of a GPA < 3.00, or failure to pass the graduate qualifying exams, or failure to pass the oral candidacy exam according to the above schedule will have his/her academic record reviewed by a faculty committee and continuation in the physics graduate program will require the committee’s approval.
-Students admitted as M.S. degree candidates are not expected to take the graduate qualifying exams but must complete their studies within 3 years.
+Students admitted as M.S. degree candidates are not expected to take the graduate qualifying exams but must complete their studies within three years.